 The probability of spills or releases at the facility is minimized by the application of good housekeeping procedures and appropriate operational methods.
-Spill protection and clean-up materials are readily available on site.
+As this facility regularly repairs heavy equipment and vehicles, spill protection is readily available on site.
 Appropriate response measures for a spill or release of hazardous materials are applied when addressing spills.
-The specific spill response and cleanup procedures depend on the nature of the spilled material.
-Specific spill response and reporting procedures for LANL are listed in Section 3.1.4 of this SWPPP.
+The specific spill response and cleanup procedures will depend on the nature of the spilled material.
+Specific spill response and reporting procedures for LANL are listed in Section 3.1.4.